whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

 `MongoDB`_ supports multi-clause queries by way of the `$or`_ logical query operator.
-When using `$or`_ on a query `cursor.explain()`_ returns a bit of extra information in the form of `cursor.explain().clauses`_ which is a series of `cursor.explain()`_ information for each part of the query.
+When using `$or`_ on a query `cursor.explain()`_ returns a bit of extra information in the form of `cursor.explain().clauses`_ which is an ordered list of query clause statistical and performance information similar the output of `cursor.explain()`_ without the use of `$or`_.

-A 2 clause query from the official `MongoDB documentation
+Here is a 2 clause query from the official `MongoDB documentation
 <http://docs.mongodb.org/manual/reference/operator/query/or/#op._S_or>`_ where
 ``price`` is part of the first clause and ``sale`` is part of the second and ``qty`` further filters the results of each: